 Depending on the surgery that is done, your child may go home on the same day or stay in the hospital for 1 to 3 days right after the surgery.
 The hospital stay may be longer if surgery was also done on the bones.

 The child's foot should be kept in a raised position.
 Medicines may help control the pain.

 The skin around your child's cast will be checked often to make sure it stays pink and healthy.
 Your child's toes also will be checked to make sure they are pink and your child can move and feel them.
 These are signs of proper blood flow.

-When the last cast is taken off, your child's doctor will probably prescribe a brace, and may refer your child for physical therapy.
+When the last cast is taken off, your child will probably be prescribed a brace, and may be referred for physical therapy.
 The therapist will teach you exercises to do with your child to strengthen the foot and make sure it stays flexible.